aemotyka/aemotyka/README.md

 # About Me
 After spending my first two years of college studying economics, focusing mainly on its statistical subfield of econometrics, I found that I have a deep understanding of the math underlying machine learning.
 This has inspired me to pursue a career in the field after I receive my Master's degree in Computer Science from Tulane University next spring.

-More recently, I've spent time learning TypeScript from scratch, and contributing to the [Moiré](https://github.com/moire-cs) project, which aims to automate the soil data collection process of FCAT, the Equadorian NGO aiming to reforest a 42-hectare region of the Tropical Andes.
+More recently, I've spent time learning TypeScript from scratch, and contributing to the [Moiré](https://github.com/moire-cs) project, which aims to automate the soil data collection process of FCAT, the Equadorian NGO aiming to reforest a large deforested region of the Tropical Andes.

 Wondering why I had to take Discrete Math for 1327 days.